Environmental stewardship drives our member focus

 - One of the first utilities to convert to 100 percent low-sulfur coal, reducing sulfur dioxide emissions 90 percent in 1994.

 - One of the first to install selective catalytic reduction equipment, designed to reduce nitrogen oxides equipment more than 90 percent on large cyclone coal units.

 - Nationally recognized -- twice -- by the U.S. Department of Interior for its innovative and successful mine reclamation and restoration.

 - Nominated by the Missouri Department of Natural Resources and selected as “2006 Wind Co-op of the Year” by the U.S. Department of Energy.

 We’ve achieved remarkable results, balanced with affordable, reliable electricity.
 We’ve garnered national recognition for restoring land that today provides pasture, woodlands, wildlife habitat and outdoor recreational opportunities.
-We've partnered to bring the first utility-scale wind farms to Missouri -- and we buy all the power from four of those farms, as well as farms in Oklahoma and Kansas.
+We've partnered to bring the first utility-scale wind farms to Missouri -- and we buy all the power from those farms, as well as farms in Oklahoma and Kansas.
 We’ve raised peregrine falcons from the top of our power plants.

 We’ve balanced our responsibilities, and we will continue to comment and work to make compliance with environmental regulations affordable for members.
 That's the reason members continue to be involved in the ongoing political debate over energy issues and environmental regulations.
 Learn more at www.action.coop.